Accessing the Generic Sensors Configuration Screen

 Once you create your Generic Sensors and have ensured its configured at your ECU, one thing to note is, however that data is passed thru CANBus is how it will be displayed.
 If its configured as kPA, it will display a kPa value, if its PSI, it will display as a PSI value.

-If you’re all done, press the BACK << button.
+If you’re all done, press the SAVE << button.

 Displaying the Generic Sensor in a Gauge